rehierl/node-tree-outliner/2-0-core-design/0-2-sections.md

 **CLARIFICATION**
 A node sequence of length `N` can declare no more than `N` sections.
-That is, because each sectioning node always declares a single section only.
+That is because each sectioning node always declares a single section only.

 **CLARIFICATION**
 A section is said to be subsequent to its sectioning node.